helm/helm-www/content/en/docs/intro/install.md

 gpg: Good signature from "Matthew Farina <matt@mattfarina.com>" [full]
 ```

+For information on generating your own `gpg` key, please see the examples in the [GitHub documentation](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key).

 **Note:** The example commands above demonstrate the validation process on macOS.
 The process is similar for other platforms, but the exact tools and commands may vary slightly.

 ### From Script